david-macmahon/SpectralKurtosisEstimators.jl/README.md

-Understandably missing from that list are `distribution` (`PearsonTypeIV` has no corresponding distribution from `Distributions.jl`) and `relative_error` (`PearsonTypeIV` has no fourth moment error, by definition, but in theory `relatuve_error` could return the error in the fifth moment).
+Understandably missing from that list are `distribution` (`PearsonTypeIV` has no corresponding distribution from `Distributions.jl`) and `relative_error` (`PearsonTypeIV` has no fourth moment error, by definition, but in theory `relative_error` could return the error in the fifth moment).
 More glaringly missing are CDF related functions `cdf`, `quantile`, and `thresholds`, which will be added in a future version.